autodesk-platform-services/aps-tutorials-website/docs/tutorials/simple-viewer/nodejs/server.md

 app.listen(PORT, function () { console.log(`Server listening on port ${PORT}...`); });
 ```

-For now the server isn't doing much, just serving client side assets from the `public` subfolder,
+For now the server isn't doing much, just serving client side assets from the (currently empty)
-and reporting all errors to the console and back to the client.
+`public` subfolder, and reporting all errors to the console and back to the client.

 Next, let's add a `"start": "node server.js"` script to the `package.json` file so that we can
 easily run our application later: